bdstpierre/01-Homework-Refactor_for_accessibility/README.md

 THeir current website lacks semantic HTML elements, logical structure, accessible alt attributes, heading attributes that do not fall in sequential order, nor a concise descriptive title.
 Correcting these issue will make the website more accessible for users who rely on screen readers and other assistive devices.

+# To Do
+- [x] semantic HTML elements
+- [ ] elements follow a logical structure independent of styling and positioning
+- [x] accessible alt attributes
+- [ ] heading attributes fall in sequential order
+- [x] concise, descriptive title

 ## Installation
 This project is just a simple one-page website with accompanying assests of a stle.css file and some image files.
 It should work fine if you copy all the files and file structure to your server.